“Das isch GC, di ewigi Nummer Eis

 Just as the game looked over and destined for a draw Pascal Schurpf drifted through on goal in the fifth minute of added time to win it for Grasshopper.

-These two sides play each other a lot – a little bit like Celtic and Rangers in Scotland familiarity breeds contempt.
+These two sides play each other a lot – a little bit like Celtic and Rangers in Scotland the sense of familiarity breeds contempt.
 But the difference is both clubs from Zurich are not like the Glasgow giants jousting at the top end of the table.

-Young Boys Berne hold sway at the moment and while FCZ have been relegated in recent years its Grasshopper who this season are in realistic danger of the drop.
+Young Boys Berne hold sway at the moment and while FCZ have been relegated in recent years its Grasshopper who this season are in realistic danger of the drop probably facing the anxiety of a relegation play off with the runner up from the Challenge League.

-Both are some way from being the dominant force in Swiss football.
+Both are some way from being the dominant force in Swiss football and its a long way back.